 Connecting SATA SSDs to Expansion Card

-Unlike the hard disk drives, SATA SSDs have a transfer speed of about 550 MB/s – more than twice the transfer speed of a typical hard disk drive.
+Unlike hard disk drives, SATA SSDs have a transfer speed of about 550 MB/s – more than twice that of a standard hard disk drive.

-So when choosing an expansion card you have to make sure that it can deliver enough bandwidth down stream so that it does not cause any bottlenecks for the SATA SSDs.
+So when choosing an expansion card, you have to ensure that it can deliver enough bandwidth downstream so that it does not cause any bottlenecks for the SATA SSDs.

-For instance, the IO CREST expansion card we saw above was more than sufficient for 5 hard disks all operating at the same time, however, if you were to connect 5 SATA SSD Drives instead then that would cause bottleneck issues.
+For instance, the IO CREST expansion card we saw above was sufficient forfive5 hard disks simultaneously.
+However, if you were to connect 5 SATA SSD Drives instead, then that would cause bottleneck issues.

-Drives run at idle state until you copy, read, install, or access files from them
+Campaigns run at an idle state until you copy, read, install, or access files from them

-Lastly, the important consideration when choosing the SATA expansion card is whether it has hardware RAID controller built-in or not.
+Lastly, the critical consideration when choosing the SATA expansion card is whether it has a built-in hardware RAID controller.

-A SATA port expansion card with RAID controller is more expensive and also utilizes more PCIe bandwidth.
+A SATA port expansion card with a RAID controller is more expensive and utilizes more PCIe bandwidth.

-In this article, we covered different types of solutions on how to add more SATA ports to a motherboard.
+This article covered different solutions for how to add more SATA ports to the motherboard.
 Essentially, there are many solutions.

-However, you have to understand some characteristics regarding how the PCIe expansion cards work before you go about getting the best one.
+However, you must understand some characteristics regarding how the PCIe expansion cards work before getting the best one.